brennanbrown/enjoyment-work/_posts/2020-03-01-How-to-setup-enjoyment-work.md

 If that command succeeds and the rest of the tutorial was done correctly, in a couple of minutes, you should see your changes live on your Netlify website. 🚀

 And we’re done!
-You now have your own Simply Jekyll based Personal Website .
+You now have your own Enjoyment work based Personal Website .

 ---